YaakovMoyal/Project---beit-cneset-front/README.md

 ## Description

-This is a react client
+This is a vite & react client
 for tfilot-times

 ## Installation